Goat Island (Hawaii)

 Goat Island, also known as Mokuʻauia, is a flat islet consisting of lithified dunes in Laie Bay on the northeast shore of Oahu, Hawaii.
-It is a small 13 acre uninhabited islet, which primarily as a serves seabird sanctuary and a popular recreational site accessible at low tide.
+It is a small 13 acre uninhabited islet, which primarily serves as a seabird sanctuary and a popular recreational site accessible at low tide.
 The terrain consists of nesting burrows of sea birds such as wedge-tailed shearwaters, surrounded by shallow beaches.

 Geography

 Goat Island is a small 13 acre uninhabited islet consisting of lithified dunes in Laie Bay on the northeast shore of Oahu, Hawaii.
 The islet is 13 acre in area with a maximum elevation of 15 ft.
 It is located roughly 200 m off the shoreline of Malaekahana State Recreation Area in Honolulu County, and is separated from Malaekahana State Recreation Area by a 720 ft channel of limestone reef shelf 1 m underwater.

 Culture and economy

 Local Moʻolelo legend tells of demigods and a geologic past, with Mokuʻauia associated with ancient Hawaiian mythology as an islet formed from dragon remains.
 While there is no commercial economy, the island attracts people for eco‑tourism activities such as swimming, snorkeling, tidepool exploration and bird watching.
 While the inner dunes of the islet are a designated part of the sanctuary, its three beaches remain accessible to the public and attract tourism annually.